 Discovery is the method where the parties exchange documents and info about the issues in the case.
 It is the best opportunity for you to obtain full disclosure of financial circumstances, the other spouse's lifestyle, issues with custody and determine what evidence they have to support their own claims or defend against yours.
 There are four main kinds of discovery.
 Depositions are oral testimonies taken outside a courtroom.
 The party is under oath and is subjected to questions from the opposing party.
 Interrogatories are written questions.
 Again, the other party must answer under oath, but they have the opportunity to more thoughtfully respond.
 A notice to produce is concerned with documents.
 Parties can ask for tax returns, business records, mortgage statements, photos, recordings - basically anything that would be considered relevant or could result in the discovery of evidence.
 Finally, a request for admissions is a request for one party to admit or deny a list of relevant facts.
 It's a good idea to hire a lawyer for this process - they can offer objections and determine what might be privileged to better protect your interests.
 There are also significant procedural rules and timelines with discovery that you should be aware of.
 If you want more information on discovery in NJ,

 Also, see Frequently Asked Questions About a Divorce in NJ - Part 2, Frequently Asked Questions About a Divorce in NJ - Part 3, Frequently Asked Questions About a Divorce in NJ - Part 4, and Frequently Asked Questions About a Divorce in NJ - Part 5.
 Peter Van Aulen is a qualified family law attorney who is prepared to answer all of your questions about getting a divorce in NJ.
-Get in touch with him today for a free, initial consultation at 201-845-7400.Can I Get a Legal Separation in NJ?
+Get in touch with him today for an initial consultation at 201-845-7400.Can I Get a Legal Separation in NJ?